Fibrosis-Inflammation Lab

 2. Commercial Sirius Red Kit Comparison

 The following table summarizes kits with established track records in fibrosis research.
-Prices reflect approximate 2025–2026 list prices and may vary by distributor and region.
+Prices reflect approximate list prices (last verified: 2026-05-11) and may vary by distributor, region, exchange rate, and order quantity.

 ManufacturerProduct / Cat#ContentsSlide CapacityApprox.
 PricePolarizationExtras